Francisco A. Marcos-Marín

-Francisco Adolfo Marcos-Marín (born June 20, 1946, Madrid) is a Spanish linguist, an emeritus professor of Linguistics and Translation at the University of Texas at San Antonio.
+Francisco Adolfo Marcos-Marín (born June 20, 1946, Madrid) is a Spanish linguist, an Emeritus Professor of Linguistics and Translation at the University of Texas at San Antonio.
 Previously he was professore ordinario per chiara fama in the Università di Roma 'La Sapienza', catedrático de Lingüística General at the Universidad Autónoma de Madrid and catedrático de Historia del Español at the Universidad de Valladolid.
 He is a Corresponding Fellow of Academia Norteamericana de la Lengua Española and Academia Argentina de Letras, and an Honorary Citizen of San Antonio, Texas.

-Professional Achievements
+Professional achievements

-Recipient of the Humboldt Research Award (2004).
+Marcos-Marín received the Humboldt Research Award in 2004.
 Academic Director of Instituto Cervantes (1999–2001).
 Director of the area of Language Industries at the Spanish National Agency for the Development of Programs for the Quincentennial (1990–1992).
 UNESCO Consultant in Beijing (PR China, 1981).
 Coordinator of the Reference Corpora of Contemporary Spanish in Argentina and Chile, and of the Oral Corpus of Centro-Peninsular Spanish.
 Scientific Co-Director of ADMYTE, Digital Archive of Spanish Manuscripts and Texts.
-Director of the Argentina-Spain cooperation project for the preparation of the Catálogo de la Colección Foulché-Delbosc of the Biblioteca Nacional de la República Argentina and its electronic edition.
-Member of the Scientific Committee of the Diccionario del Español Medieval (Heidelberger Akademie der Wissenschaften.)
+Director of the Argentina-Spain cooperation project for preparing the Catálogo de la Colección Foulché-Delbosc of the National Library of Argentina and its electronic edition.
+Member of the Scientific Committee of the Diccionario del Español Medieval (Heidelberg Academy of Sciences and Humanities.)
 Membro del Consiglio Scientifico, Progetto Lingua Italiana Dante Alighieri, Società Dante Alighieri, Italy.
-Member of several evaluation committees in Argentina, Austria, Egypt, European Union, Germany, Italy, Spain, Tunisia and the United States.
-In 2015 he was appointed as an Expert of the European Research Council.
+Member of several evaluation committees in Argentina, Austria, Egypt, the European Union, Germany, Italy, Spain, Tunisia, and the United States.
+In 2015, he was appointed an Expert of the European Research Council.